ASzc/selfish-youtube/README.md

 Selfish Youtube has been tested on **Firefox** version **20.0.1**, with **Greasemonkey** version **1.8**.

-Selfish Youtube is available from [userscripts.org](http://userscripts.org), and can be easily installed with Firefox's [Greasefire Extension](https://addons.mozilla.org/en-US/firefox/addon/greasefire/) when on the YouTube watch page.
+Selfish Youtube is available from [userscripts.org](https://userscripts.org/scripts/show/166809).

 Alternatively, navigate directly to the [raw script file](../../raw/master/selfish-youtube.user.js) with your browser to trigger an installation prompt.